SFDO-Tooling/CumulusCI/docs/managed_package.rst

     $ cci task run github_release_notes --tag release/1.2

-The ``--tag`` option aggregates text from pull requests between releases 1.2 and the next most recent release.
+.. note:: The ``--tag`` option indicates which release's change notes are aggregated.
+The previous command aggregates all change notes between the `1.2` release and the `1.1` release.

 To see where each line in the release notes comes from, use the ``--link_pr True`` option.